 Mendoza

 Had an excellent meal at Auténtico (Av.
 Sarmiento 777) which has 5 stars on TripAdvisor.
 I went with the four-course chef’s selection.
 An excellent meal.
-It started with a cocktail like a Negroni but with a hint of orange.
-The two appetizers - humus and a rabbit sort of spring roll with a sauce to dip it in.
-Rabbit was particularly good; humus was much like mine.
+It started with a very tasty cocktail like a Negroni but with a hint of orange.
+The two appetizers - humus, and sort of a spring roll of rabbit with a sauce to dip it in.
+The rabbit was particularly good; humus was much like mine.
 The main was a beef "pastrami" steak with corn purée and grilled red onion.
 Also excellent.
 The apricot panna cotta had a delicious sauce that contained tiny crispy balls about the size of pearl tapioca - excellent.
 I can't remember the 3rd course.
 When I was finished the chef came out and asked my opinion on the meal.
-(Note that the menu changes, for the current menu see their website.)
+(Note that the menu changes regularly, for the current menu see their website.)

 Comfit of Rabbit Roll | Almond Hummus Sirloin Tip Pastrami | Corn Sauce | Pickled Onion Apricot Panna Cotta